 Convert a Credit Card Statement PDF to CSV for Accounting

-Credit card statements are PDFs by default.
-CSV is the format every accounting tool wants.
+Credit card statements come as PDFs.
+CSV is what every accounting tool wants.
 Bridging the two is a recurring task for anyone doing expense reports, tax categorization, or bookkeeping for a small business.
-Here is the straightforward way to convert a credit card statement PDF to CSV without losing transactions or breaking the running balance math.
+Here's how to convert a credit card statement PDF to CSV without breaking the running balance math.

 Why this is annoying (the manual way)